triopter/django-doorkeeper/README.md

 ## Compatibility

 Doorkeeper has been tested with Python 3.13 and Django 5.1 but will almost certainly work on many earlier and later versions.
-Maybe if anyone every uses this, someday I'll get around to adding Tox and a test matrix.
+Maybe if anyone ever uses this, someday I'll get around to adding Tox and a test matrix.